evanx/jsbin/hydratePromises/readme.md

-<i>This repo is not a useable project - it's more of a wiki/weblog, with each entry pushed to a github directory :)</i>
+<i>This repo is not a project - it's more of a wiki/weblog, with each entry pushed to a github directory :)</i>

 ## Tech Note: Hydrating React component state from promises